 Most people who come to Big Sky for a ski vacation stay for at least a week.
 Regardless of the size of your group, you’ll be thrilled to find fantastic family-friendly accommodations with ski- in ski-out access.
 Most units have at least a small kitchen so you can save money on dining.
 Or if you’re looking for more exclusive properties, Moonlight Basin offers luxurious mountain homes and a fabulous grand lodge.
 Best of all, when you book your lodging through the Big Sky reservations desk, your kids get to ski for free.
 That’s a huge savings!

 The Basecamp area is the heart of Big Sky and all of the ski runs basically lead back to here.
 Therefore, if your kids are old enough to hit the slopes on their own, it’s easy to rendezvous for lunch.
 Both resorts also offer excellent ski school programs and on mountain childcare services for little ones.
-For those who aren’t skiing, the base camp area also offers a plethora of fun activities like zip-lining, ropes courses, bungee trampoline, and the best tubing run I’ve ever experienced.
+For those who aren’t skiing, the base camp area also offers a plethora of fun activities like zip-lining, ropes courses, and bungee trampoline.
 Our boys were particularly delighted by the snow playground at Moonlight Basin.
 The boys begged and pleaded to be left to tunnel through huge pipes and dodge snowballs at the snow fort.
 If you prefer great ski lodge amenities, you will love the full service spas and heated pools located throughout the various lodges.
 One of our boys’ favorite vacation memories was having a snowball fight in one of the outdoor heated pools.

 You might not expect to find gourmet dining in rural Montana, but you’ll be surprised to discover many excellent restaurants throughout Big Sky.
 You have the exclusive Yellowstone Club and Spanish Peaks communities to thank for that.
 These private clubs draw the rich and famous who expect only the best dining experience.
 One of our favorite meals was at Moonlight Basin’s Jack Creek Grille where you can dine by a blazing towering fireplace while your kids kick back at the Kid’s Movie Night.